 The Whakarewarewa Forest is another great natural attraction – thankfully, there’s no sulphur polluting the air, and the silence of the majestic redwoods is deeply soothing.
 You can explore the forest on foot via walking trails, or ascend to the Treewalk, a canopy boardwalk that stretches for over half a kilometre between 100-year-old trees.
 Other recommended areas include the Okere Falls Track, the forbidding Mount Tarawera, and the multi-hued beauty of the Haumurana Springs.

 Rotorua is also famed for its status as a Māori cultural hub.
 In places like Te Puia, Tamaki Village and Mitai Village, you can experience fierce, inspiring performances grounded in centuries of tradition – singing, dancing, and the globally-renowned haka.
 Māori tattooists are also plentiful, as are modern Māori artists and fashion designers; even if a tattoo is a little permanent, you can still leave Rotorua with some amazing pieces of art.
 At Whakarewarewa village, you can see how the native peoples originally used the geothermal waters to cook, wash and bathe – it’s a beautiful example of humanity living symbiotically with the land.

-Are you ready for Rotorua?
+Are you ready for a Rotorua Holiday?
 Book today with Wyndham.